AshimaAdya/sample_golf_website_front_page/README.md

 ### Page 1
 - Features a welcoming message and an introduction to Sidcup Family Golf.
+- A video playing effect in the background
 - Includes an arrow icon that animates when hovered.

 ![Page 1](images/page1.png)